MicrosoftDocs/query-docs/query-languages/dax/var-dax.md

 ## Return value

 A named variable containing the result of the expression argument.

-## Exceptions

 ## Remarks

-An expression passed as an argument to VAR can contain another VAR declaration.
+- An expression passed as an argument to VAR can contain another VAR declaration.

-When referencing a variable:
+- When referencing a variable:
   - Measures cannot refer to variables defined outside the measure expression, but can refer to functional scope variables defined within the expression.
   - Variables can refer to measures.
   - Variables can refer to previously defined variables.
   - Columns in table variables cannot be referenced via TableName[ColumnName] syntax.

 ## Example